12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 MCQ Remember New Economic Reforms

-When did the new economic reforms, also known as the structural adjustment programme, become very visible in India?
+When did the new economic reforms, also known as the structural adjustment programme, become very visible in India, marking a radical change in economic direction?

 A 1984